Updated: Apr 8

 Rather than take easy first-downs, this investor complicates things by going off script.
 They are embedded in a dangerous cycle of useless information, decision fatigue, and massive cognitive and emotional biases.
 They want to talk financial markets 24/7 with anyone within earshot.

-Furthermore, your portfolio is probably not tax-efficient if you own mutual funds in non-retirement accounts, have income strategies in non-retirement accounts, have accounts across multiple advisors/financial institutions, or trade excessively.
+Furthermore, your portfolio is probably not tax-efficient if you own mutual funds in non-retirement accounts, income strategies in non-retirement accounts, or have accounts across multiple advisors/financial institutions.

 Capture Realistic Planning Inputs